Women who have undergone a bilateral salpingo-oophorectomy (BSO) experience a decline in what hormone?

 Prepare for the NAMS Menopause Certification Exam with a comprehensive quiz.
 Use flashcards and multiple-choice questions to solidify your understanding.
 Each question offers hints and explanations to guide your study.
 Ensure you're ready for success!

-Women who have undergone a bilateral salpingo-oophorectomy (BSO), which involves the removal of both ovaries and fallopian tubes, experience a significant decline in hormone levels, particularly circulating androgen levels.
-The ovaries are the primary source of steroid hormones, including androgens such as testosterone, which play a role in various bodily functions, including libido and bone health.
+Women who have undergone a bilateral salpingo-oophorectomy (BSO), which involves the removal of both ovaries and fallopian tubes, experience a significant decline in estrogen levels.
+The ovaries are the primary source of estrogen production in the female body, and when they are removed, the body no longer produces this hormone.

 Subscribe